sgmurphy/wordpress-plugins/wordpress-popular-posts/readme.txt

 Contributors: hcabrera
 Donate link: https://ko-fi.com/cabrerahector
 Tags: popular, posts, widget, popularity, top
-Requires at least: 5.3
+Requires at least: 5.7
-Tested up to: 6.4.3
+Tested up to: 6.5.5
 Requires PHP: 7.2
-Stable tag: 6.4.2
+Stable tag: 7.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A highly customizable, easy-to-use popular posts widget!
+A highly customizable, easy-to-use popular posts plugin!

 == Description ==

-WordPress Popular Posts is a highly customizable widget that displays your most popular posts.
+WordPress Popular Posts is a highly customizable plugin that displays your most popular posts.

 = Main Features =
-* **Multi-widget capable** - You can have several widgets of WordPress Popular Posts on your blog, each with its own settings!
+* **Multiple Popular Posts Lists** - You can have several Popular Posts lists on your blog, each with its own settings!
 * **Time Range** - List those posts of your blog that have been the most popular ones within a specific time range (eg. last 24 hours, last 7 days, last 30 days, etc)!
 * **Custom Post-type support** - Want to show other stuff than just posts and pages, eg. Popular *Products*?
 [You can](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#i-want-to-have-a-popular-list-of-my-custom-post-type-how-can-i-do-that)!
 * **Thumbnails!** - Display a thumbnail of your posts! (*see the [FAQ section](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#how-does-wordpress-popular-posts-pick-my-posts-thumbnails) for more details*.)